-Independent Contractor Payroll: How to Manage These Workers
+Independent Contractor Payroll: How to Pay 1099 Employees.

 Hiring an independent contractor — sometimes referred to as a 1099 contractor, freelancer or consultant — can be a good value for your business.